greenthings/Learning-Path-iOS-Development/Concurrency.md

 # what is GCD?

-Grand Cetral Dispatch, for simple tasks
+Grand Cetral Dispatch, for simple tasks.

 # what is Queue?